Divyajg/Divyajg/README.md

-# Hey there 👋, I am Divyajyothi Guttula
+# Hey there 👋, I am Divya Guttula

 <h4> 📚 Software Developer with a passion for Coding, Curious, and Positive.</h4>